awsdocs/aws-glue-developer-guide/doc_source/cross-account-access.md

 }
 ```

-## How to Make a Cross\-Account API Call<a name="cross-account-calling"></a>
+## Making a Cross\-Account API Call<a name="cross-account-calling"></a>

 All AWS Glue Data Catalog operations have a `CatalogId` field\.
-If all the required permissions have been granted to enable cross\-account access, a caller can make AWS Glue Data Catalog API calls across accounts by passing the target AWS account ID in `CatalogId` so as to access the resource in that target account\.
+If the required permissions have been granted to enable cross\-account access, a caller can make Data Catalog API calls across accounts\.
+The caller does this by passing the target AWS account ID in `CatalogId` so as to access the resource in that target account\.

 If no `CatalogId` value is provided, AWS Glue uses the caller's own account ID by default, and the call is not cross\-account\.

-## How to Make a Cross\-Account ETL Call<a name="cross-account-calling-etl"></a>
+## Making a Cross\-Account ETL Call<a name="cross-account-calling-etl"></a>

 Some AWS Glue PySpark and Scala APIs have a catalog ID field\.
 If all the required permissions have been granted to enable cross\-account access, an ETL job can make PySpark and Scala calls to API operations across accounts by passing the target AWS account ID in the catalog ID field to access Data Catalog resources in a target account\.

 If no catalog ID value is provided, AWS Glue uses the caller's own account ID by default, and the call is not cross\-account\.

-See [GlueContext Class](aws-glue-api-crawler-pyspark-extensions-glue-context.md) for PySpark APIs which support `catalog_id`\.
-And see [AWS Glue Scala GlueContext APIs](glue-etl-scala-apis-glue-gluecontext.md) for Scala APIs which support `catalogId`\.
+For PySpark APIs that support `catalog_id`, see [GlueContext Class](aws-glue-api-crawler-pyspark-extensions-glue-context.md)\.
+For Scala APIs that support `catalogId`, see [AWS Glue Scala GlueContext APIs](glue-etl-scala-apis-glue-gluecontext.md)\.

 The following example shows the permissions required by the grantee to run an ETL job\.
-In this example, *grantee\-account\-id* is the catalog\-id of the client running the job and *grantor\-account\-id* is the owner of the resource\.
+In this example, *grantee\-account\-id* is the `catalog-id` of the client running the job and *grantor\-account\-id* is the owner of the resource\.
 This example grants permission to all catalog resources in the grantor's account\.
 To limit the scope of resources granted, you can provide specific ARNs for the catalog, database, table, and connection\.

 ```
 {